 Having a Koi pond can not only increase the visual appeal of a property, but it can also aid in developing a passion for an environment that you are able to maintain for yourself.
 Koi ponds can certainly encounter a number of issues throughout time, especially considering the amount of time and effort that one puts into maintenance, but this does not mean that such problems cannot be solved and alleviated with a few simple suggestions.
 The following will outline 5 of the most common problems associated with Koi ponds, as well as ways in which such problems can be solved.

-- Parasitic infestations of your fish can not only be difficult to identify, but they can be nearly impossible to identify as many are too small for them to be seen by the naked eye.
-If you are experiencing an issue of this nature, then consider a better filtration system such as one that incorporates a UV sterilizer.
-For more on koi diseases see this article.
+Parasites on or in your fish can not only be difficult to identify, but they can be nearly impossible to identify as many are too small for them to be seen by the naked eye.

 Bacteria are everywhere in nature, including your koi pond.
 There are good bacteria and not-so-good bacteria.
 If your fish are stressed for any reason that can increase their vulnerability to bacterial infections (especially if they have a lesion or injury).